The Forensic Cost of Watermark Removal: From Dedicated Attacks to Image Editing: Experiments Results

 \subsection{Detection of GenAI}

 We evaluate the detector on 1000 FLUX-1 [dev] generations, using COCO captions as prompt for each image.
 Using the decision threshold 0.9999 calibrated on COCO natural images, we achieve FPR at $10^{-3}$ with only 1 image flagged as attacked out of 1000.
-This support our claim of detecting attacks and not solely GenAI artifacts as planned by our training procedure in Section \ref{sec:detector}.
+This supports our claim of detecting attacks and not solely GenAI artifacts as planned by our training procedure in Section \ref{ssec:detector}.
+The detector is not picking up generic GenAI artifacts.

+The converse also holds: \textit{a GenAI detector is not a watermark-removal detector}.
+We evaluate AEROBLADE~\cite{AEROBLADE}, which scores images by minimum reconstruction error across a set of VAEs, on our removal attacks (Table~\ref{tab:aeroblade-vs-ours}).
+In our setting, we observe it fails largely, even for CTRLRegen which leverages a classic "stabilityai/sd-vae-ft-mse" VAE.
+For fair comparison, our forensic detector performs better in its leave-one-out setting with an average AUC of $0.9$ against AEROBLADE average at $0.64$.
+Removal artifacts do not place images on the generated-image manifold; they leave a distinct signature that GenAI detectors miss.